qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Optional - Code tour.md

 },
 ~~~

 This allows Copilot (or a user) to search for discounted products within a Northwind category.
-This command accepts a single parameter, "categoryName".
+This command accepts a single parameter, `categoryName`.
 The 3rd command is similar.

 ~~~json
 {